Being adopted — it's been hard on me

 - Instead of, or in addition to, a search, which may not be realistic, visiting or learning about your place of origin (your birth country/area and culture) may aid in the process of finding your sense of self to be proud of.
 No matter the outcome, having support from others throughout the process may be helpful.

-If you're a Columbia student, you can speak with a counselor at Counseling and Psychological Services by calling x4-2878.
-For support around substance use, you may seek support from Primary Care Medical Services by making an appointment on Open Communicator or by calling x4-7426.
+If you're a Columbia student on the Morningside campus, you can speak with a counselor at Counseling and Psychological Services or, if you are on the Medical Center campus, you can reach out to the Mental Health Service.
+For support around substance use, you may want to seek support from Medical Services (Morningside) or the Student Health Service (CUMC).
 For others, please contact mental health and health care providers in your area and also consider reading related Q&As about helping and getting help for alcohol and other drugs.

 Being adopted may be a lifelong issue for some.
 A number of organizations with programs supporting adoptees include the National Adoption Clearinghouse and the American Adoption Congress.
 Continue reaching out to better give and receive love to you and your loved ones.